 Groundfish Tier 5 management is based on estimated overall biomass and natural mortality of the stock.
 It would be possible to manage GOA octopus complex under Tier 5 using trawl survey biomass estimates and estimates of mortality for E. dofleini.
-If the average biomass from the three most recent surveys (2005, 207, and 2009) of 2,400 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC for GOA octopus would be 1,272 and 954 tons, respectively.
+If the average biomass from the three most recent surveys (2007, 2009, and 2011) of 3,661 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC for GOA octopus would be 1,941 and 1,455 tons, respectively.
 Trawl survey estimates of biomass for the species complex represent the best available data at this time.
 There are serious concerns, however, about both the suitability of trawl gear for accurately sampling octopus biomass and the extent to which the survey catch represents the population subject to commercial harvest.
-Because of serious concerns with both the biomass estimate and the mortality estimate, we do not recommend use of a Tier 5 approach for this group at present.
+It is also questionable whether it is appropriate to apply mortality rate methods to species with terminal spawning.
 If future management of the octopus complex under Tier 5 is envisioned, then dedicated field experiments are needed to obtain both a more realistic estimate of octopus biomass available to the fishery and a more accurate estimate of natural mortality rates.

 The remaining option is to set catch limits for the octopus assemblage under Tier 6.
 There is no historical catch data for the period specified under the usual application of Tier 6 (1975-1995).
 Available data are incidental catch rates from 1997-2009.
 Based on discussion at the September 2009 Plan team meetings, we used the full 12-year period of incidental catch data from 1997 through 2007 as the basis for Tier 6 catch estimates.
 The teams recommended that this period be fixed as the standard for use in all future assessments.
 Using this period, the average estimated incidental catch rate is 191 t.
 If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 191 t and the ABC would be 144 t.
-Another method discussed was to select a percentile of the incidental catch at the OFL; percentiles from the incidental catch data for 1997-2008 are shown in Table 8.
+Another method discussed was to select a percentile of the incidental catch at the OFL; percentiles from the incidental catch data for 1997-2008 are shown in Table 6.
 The percentile method has as an advantage that the frequency with which an OFL would impact other fisheries is approximately known; for example, if the 90th percentile is selected, it could be expected that octopus OFL would be reached approximately once in every ten years.
 If the maximum incidental catch rather than the average is used, the OFL would be 298 tons and the ABC 224 tons.
 Use of an upper percentile of the catch data would yield annual catch limits between these two values.